 Private Marketplaces also use the bidding process, but the ad buyer has more control.
 They can negotiate subsets of available digital signage inventories down to a list of screens and negotiate prices.

 In a direct buy scenario, the ad buyer deals directly with the digital signage network owner or broker.
 The ad buyer can choose each screen and location via a series of directories.
 Inventories are guaranteed and there is no bidding.

 Directories provide all the necessary information about any available digital signage network:

 - Screen dimensions.

 - Physical location.

 - Exposure (also called “Opportunity to See” or OTS).

 About Navori Labs

-Navori Labs’ QL digital signage software includes features that automate the ad programming process.
+Navori Labs’ Navori digital signage software includes features that automate the ad programming process.
 Ad buyers can create their own advertising playlists that merge ads with regular screen programming.
 Users select target impressions and the number of ads to play in sequence.
 The software automatically inserts the ads to meet the required number of impressions based on proprietary algorithms.

-An available API lets developers interface QL with third-party software solutions to automate ad bookings and reporting.
+An available API lets developers interface Navori with third-party software solutions to automate ad bookings and reporting.
 The company’s AQUAJI marketing analytics software uses computer vision and artificial intelligence to feed programmatic DOOH systems.
 AQUAJI ensures every ad is shown to the right audience and records each interaction for high-quality reports.